mendersoftware/mender/README.md

 for embedded Linux devices, which is open source and available to anyone.

-Robustness is ensured with *atomic* image-based deployments using a dual A/B rootfs design, so that it is always possible to roll back to a working state, even when losing power at any time during the update process.
+Robustness is ensured with *atomic* image-based deployments using a dual A/B rootfs partition layout.
+This makes it always possible to roll back to a working state, even when losing power at any time during the update process.

 Ease of use is addressed with an intuitive UI, [comprehensive documentation](https://docs.mender.io/), a